covid-policy-modelling/model-connector-template/README.md

    1. Validate the output of your connector by running `docker-compose run --rm validate`.
    1. Push your changes to Github, and ensure the Docker image is built and published successfully.

 1. Tag your model connector (`git tag v<version>`, e.g. `git tag v0.0.1`) and push the tag to GitHub.
-Ensure the Docker image is build and published successfully
+Ensure the Docker image is built and published successfully.

 1. Edit [meta.yml](meta.yaml) to describe your model/connector.